Primary Research Articles

 Submissions should be formatted according to the following sections:

 Present relevant and appropriate background information required to set the results into proper context.
-The specific goals of the project should also be given, along with rationale for the experiments.
+The specific goals of the project should also be given, along with the rationale for the experiments.
 This section should not contain subheadings.

 Address the implications that the results present.
 Describe the relevance of the data with respect to the current understanding of the problems being studied in the field.
 This section may contain subheadings to highlight important areas that are expanded on in the text.